 During contractions or, waves, staying still in a bed is not the best idea.
-If you aren’t on a IV drip and your providers allow it – get up!
+If you aren’t on an IV drip and your providers allow it – get up!

 Moving is one of your best and most effective tools for managing discomfort and helping baby along his way down.
 Utilizing different positions can be an effective way to achieve a natural birth.

-Join us today for more personalized coaching with the
+Join us today for more personalized coaching with our

 Want to Feel Strong & Confident Going into Your Birth?
-Check out These Knocked-Up Fitness Blogs and Tutorials:
+Check out These Knocked-Up Fitness and Wellness Blogs and Tutorials: